pmq20/node-packer/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[in] async_resource`: An optional object associated with the async work that will be passed to possible `async_hooks` [`init` hooks][].
 * `[in] async_resource_name`: Identifier for the kind of resource that is being provided for diagnostic information exposed by the `async_hooks` API.
 * `[in] execute`: The native function which should be called to execute the logic asynchronously.
 The given function is called from a worker pool thread and can execute in parallel with the main event loop thread.
 * `[in] complete`: The native function which will be called when the asynchronous logic is completed or is cancelled.
-The given function is called from the main event loop thread.
+The given function is called from the main event loop thread. [`napi_async_complete_callback`][] provides more details.
 * `[in] data`: User-provided data context.
 This will be passed back into the execute and complete functions.
 * `[out] result`: `napi_async_work*` which is the handle to the newly created async work.

 Returns `napi_ok` if the API succeeded.